A view on the Shenandoah Valley from one of the lookouts. Shenandoah National Park

 Besides driving the Skyline Drive and hiking, there’s more to do in Shenandoah National Park.
 There are free ranger-led activities like interpretive walks, talks and evening programs.

 There are 305 kilometers (190 miles) of horse trails, marked with yellow paint.
 Hiking is allowed on the horse trails.
 Biking is allowed on the paved roads, such as the Skyline Drive.
-Watch out, cross country biking or on hiking trails is not allowed.
+However, cross country biking or biking on hiking trails is not allowed.
 There are over 70 streams in the park and fishing is allowed in most of them, foremost on trout.

 The entrance to the park, at Thornton Gap